parallelbgls/Modbus.Net/README.md

     * Zoom : Scale the return value.
 For example if zoom is 0.1 then return value 150 will change to 15.
     * DecimalPos : Keep to the places after decimal.
 For example if DecimalPos is 2 then 150.353 will change to 150.35.
     * Name : Name of the Address.
     * Unit : Unit of the Address.
-For example "¡æ".
+For example "Â¡Ã¦".
     * UnitExtend : If you want to get something else when value returns, extend the class and give it to here.

 Then using BaseMachine like this.